-But for agreements where payments made to either the city or county are less than the taxes that would be owed if the property were subject to taxation, additional restrictions apply depending on an agreement's length and whether the IDB that negotiated the agreement is established by a municipality without its own property tax.
+But for agreements where payments made to either the city or county are less than the taxes that would be owed if the property were subject to Local governments acting either individually or jointly are authorized to establish industrial development boards (IDBs) that hold and lease property to businesses.

+All IDBs established by municipalities with their own property taxes may abate the property of other local governments. taxation, additional restrictions apply depending on an agreement's length and whether the IDB that negotiated the agreement is established by a municipality without its own property tax.
 All PILOT agreements where payments are less than taxes owed for periods longer than 20 years-not including up to three years allowed for construction-must be approved not only according to the procedures required by an IDB's affiliated local government but also by both the Tennessee Department of Economic and Community Development and the Tennessee Comptroller of the Treasury.
 State approval is not required for agreements that don't exceed this threshold.
 Though the data is incomplete, it appears the most common length of term for a PILOT agreement in Tennessee is 10 to 15 years.